jrenzodorado/time_tracker/README.md

 Account: demo@thinkingmachines.com Password: 1234

-The development of the backend project was cut into 3 main components.
+The development of the project was cut into 3 main components.

 ## Nav